Facebook

 Why Retain an Attorney?

 Suing a property owner, possessor, or the City of New York for a sidewalk defect is no small task.
 It requires a number of legal processes and elements of proof.
 A single trip and fall case can involve dozens of state and local laws, as well as several different legal doctrines.
 You must prove the property owner was negligent in using the land, and that this negligence caused your injuries.
 You need a team of attorneys to help you work through the factors of a premises liability case.
-Come to Pazer, Epstein, Jaffe & Fein, P.C. to discuss your potential case with a competent lawyer.
+Come to Pazer Epstein Jaffe Fein & Gozenput, P.C. to discuss your potential case with a competent lawyer.
 Request a free consultation today.